WeBull vs Betterment, Who's Better?

 How Many Clients Do WeBull and Betterment Have?

-Both WeBull and Betterment are well established with their customer base.
-It is important to work with an online broker you can trust and one of the most simple ways of establishing this is by knowing how many customers they already work with.
+Both WeBull and Betterment are well known and trusted.
+It is important to work with an online broker that is professional and one of the most simple ways of establishing this is by knowing how many customers they already work with.

-Below you will find details of how many customers WeBull and Betterment have
+Below you will find details of how many customers WeBull and Betterment are active on their platform

 |